Untangling Graphs on Surfaces: Reducing triangulations and reduced walks

+From now on, we consider only reducing triangulations, for which all vertices have degree at least eight.

-\begin{proposition} In a reducing triangulation~$\rtriangulation$, any two freely homotopic, non-contractible, reduced closed walks are equal. \end{proposition}
+\begin{proposition} In a reducing triangulation~$\rtriangulation$, any two freely homotopic, non-contractible, strongly reduced closed walks are equal. \end{proposition}

 The proof of Proposition~\ref{prop:uniqueness-reduced-closed-walks} relies on the following lemma. \begin{lemma} Consider two disjoint simple closed walks $C$ and $C'$ that bound an annulus in~$\rtriangulation$.
-Then $C$ and $C'$ are not both reduced as closed walks. \end{lemma} \begin{proof} We prove the claim by contradiction so assume that $C$ and $C'$ are both reduced as closed walks.
+Then $C$ and $C'$ are not both strongly reduced. \end{lemma} \begin{proof} We prove the claim by contradiction so assume that $C$ and $C'$ are both strongly reduced.
 Let $A$ be the restriction of the reducing triangulation to the closed annulus bounded by $C$ and $C'$.
 Let $i$ be the number of vertices in the interior of $A$, and let $B$ be the vertex set of the boundary of~$A$.
 For every vertex $v$ of $A$ let $\deg(v)$ and $\deg'(v)$ be the number of incidences of $v$ with respectively the edges and the triangles of $A$.

 We first claim that $2i \leq \sum_{v \in B} (3 - \deg'(v))$.
 We prove this claim with the same discharging rules as in the proof of Lemma~\ref{lem:gauss-bonnet}.
 Give initial weight $6$ to each vertex and each triangle of $A$, and weight $-6$ to each edge of $A$.
 By Euler's formula, the weights initially attributed sum up to $0$.
 Discharge as follows.
 For each incidence between a vertex $v$ and an edge $e$, transfer $3$ from $v$ to~$e$.
 For each incidence between a vertex $v$ and a triangle~$t$, transfer $2$ from $t$ to~$v$.
 Now, edges and triangles all have weight $0$, while each vertex $v$ has weight $\kappa(v) := 6 - 3 \deg(v) + 2 \deg'(v)$.
 We proved $0 = \sum_v\kappa(v)$.
 Every vertex $v$ of $A$ satisfies $\kappa(v) = 3 - \deg'(v)$ if $v \in B$ and $\kappa(v)=6-\deg(v)\leq -2$ otherwise.
 Therefore, $0 \leq \sum_{v\in B}(3-\deg'(v))-2i$, proving the claim.